Gasps at Fox News as Donald Trump indicted for Stormy Daniels hush money payment

 Donald Trump was indicted by a New York grand jury on Thursday for charges relating to hush money payments made to adult film star Stormy Daniels on the eve of the 2016 election, a source told The Independent.

-The indictment, which has not been revealed publicly, marks the first time a current or former US president has been hit with criminal charges.
+The indictment, which has not been unsealed, marks the first time a current or former US president has been hit with criminal charges.

-The news was met with shock on Fox News, where a crew member appeared to be caught on a hot microphone gasping and saying, “What?” as the indictment was announced on air.
+The news was met with apparent shock at Fox News, where a crew member appeared to be caught on a hot microphone gasping and saying, “What?” as the indictment was announced on air.

+The network played a prominent role in the rise of Mr Trump, and continued to air many of his false 2020 election claims, though emails in a defamation suit against Fox suggest top newsroom leaders knew these claims were false.

+In a statement to The New York Times, the former president called the indictment “Political Persecution and Election Interference at the highest level in history.”

-In recent days, Mr Trump, who previously publicly announced he thought he would soon be arrested, began telling members of the press that Manhattan District Attorney Alvin Bragg had dropped the “fake” case.
+In recent days, Mr Trump, who previously publicly announced he thought he would soon be arrested, began telling members of the press that Manhattan District Attorney Alvin Bragg had dropped what he called the “fake” case.

 Many shared with Fox News the apparent surprise that the former president was charged.